Get 80% off your plan for your first 6 months.*

 What is a business plan?

 A business plan is the blueprint for how your business will run.
-It describes your product or service, identifies your customer and the problem they face, and explains how you'll succeed in solving it.
+It describes your product or service, identifies your target customer, and explains how you'll succeed.

 Why you need an executive summary